daattali/beautiful-jekyll/aboutme.md

 subtitle: This is a container to collect my thoughts and
 ---

 Tjena folks!
 Thanks for your either 'Determistic' or 'Stocastic' visits today 🚀.
-I am Jackie (my mandarin name is Zhaoyu, 召宇, be creative to pronounce 😉).
+I am Jackie (my mandarin name is Zhaoyu, be creative to pronounce 😉).
 I came from a "small" city Datong in China -- in the sense of ecnomic influence.   obtained my doctoral degree

 -
 -